 What scuba gear will you use?

 At this stage in your diving you should already own your own diving equipment.
-Therefore, you are expected to have your own setup.
-However, if you are missing anything or need any help & advise regarding kit then pop into Coast2Coast dive centre where we will be more than happy to help you.
+Therefore, you are expected to have your own setup and we highly recommend this.
+However, if you require any kit for the course it is available to hire from us.

 You are also required to have your own CPR pocket mask for the course.